By-Laws and Rules for the Operation of The World Council on Isotopes

 - (a) The Council shall have a President’s Sub-Committee composed of the President, a Vice President (President-Elect), and the Immediate Past President.
 The new Vice President (President-Elect) can be elected by the Council as soon as possible after the start of the incoming President’s term.

-- (b) The President’s Sub-Committee shall have responsibility for supporting the President in developing the WCI's operation and management, to formulate new WCI programs, and help provide consensus for efficient and effective decision-making.
+- (b) The President’s Sub-Committee shall have the responsibility of supporting the President in developing the WCI's operations and management, to formulate new WCI programs, and help provide consensus for efficient and effective decision-making.

 Working Groups will be appointed from time to time by the President.
 The topics and related scope of activities to be considered by working groups should be directed primarily to technical issues and should address only technical information and factors that have a bearing on the potential areas of cooperation of the members.